triptojoon/GBGR/README.md

-# Pyree
+# Ggobugi
-Repository for Pyree
+Repository for Ggobugi